 A crew of coal miners becomes trapped 600 feet below ground after a disastrous collapse.
 As the air grows more toxic and time runs out, they slowly descend into madness and begin to turn on one another.
-Inspired by true events.

 11 of 18 people found this review helpful.

 Was this review helpful to you?